spiral/app-keeper/README.md

 Application will be available on `http://localhost:8080`.
 Keeper control panel available at `http://localhost:8080/keeper`.

 > Read more about application server configuration [here](https://roadrunner.dev/docs).
+Make sure to turn `DEBUG` off in `.env` to enable view caching.

 Testing:
 --------